 First and foremost, remember the reasons that I mentioned above which can cause your dog to be nervous.
 Your dog needs to know how to deal with a situation like this and have a solution.
 You need to have a plan too.
 The dog needs you to guide it through the experience, especially if you already know that your dog will react to thunderstorms.

-First, by training your dog all the obedience commands, you will open up a communication system with your dog to be more connected to you and be under control.
+First, by training your dog in all the obedience commands, you will open up a communication system with your dog to be more connected to you and be under control.
 Training will also allow your dog to relax.
 Once the dog is under control, you will need to be prepared for the situation.
 You need to have your dog on a leash or ask your dog to allow you to put the leash on.
 You need to keep your dog with you and give the command of “sit” or “lie down” and then “stay”.
-Now the dog has to focus on following the commands rather than the thunderstorm and your job is to follow through the command.
+Now the dog has to focus on following the commands rather than the thunderstorm and your job is to follow through with the command.
 The dog needs to deal with the situation with you, using you and your energy and what you have communicated to your dog.
 You need to help your dog to replace the anxious feeling activity in its mind with some other positive physical or mental activity.
 You can use the command of sit and stay but you can also replace it with a game or a toy or some other activity that the dog really loves to do.
-You can’t be frightened of the thunderstorm and react to it either.
+You can’t be frightened of the thunderstorm and react to them either.
 The more you repeat this activity and have a positive outcome, the easier it becomes for the dog to deal with it and learn the new behaviour.

 Does petting the dog and sharing affection with a dog in a nervous, anxious situation help?